 We have experienced volunteers who offer support to foster families should any questions or concerns arise.
-Veterinary care for the foster dog is provide by LFS.
+Veterinary care for the foster dog is provided by LFS.

 For additional information on fostering, please check out this website: https://www.fosterdogs.com .
-For the answers to most fostering question, see our Foster Q&A page.
+For the answers to the most fostering questions, see our Foster Q&A page.